postman-open-technologies/linting-rules/_rules/info-contact-email.md

 ---
 info-contact-email:
-  description: Should have a contact email.
+  description: API must have a contact email available.
   given: $.info.contact
   severity: error
   then: